Arbitrage Trading: All You Need to Know

 Losses

-Another risk that crypto arbitrageurs face is the potential for losses due to price swings.
+Another risk you may face is the potential for losses due to price swings.
 While this can be mitigated by using stop-loss orders, there’s always the possibility that a currency will drop in value so rapidly that your stop-loss order gets executed at a price lower than you anticipated, leading to a loss.

 Capital at Risk